xd-hearst/remix-etc/README.md

-# Remix
+# A Remix app of a blog of a collection of links of JavaScript, Remix

-This directory is a brief example of a [Remix](https://remix.run/docs) site that can be deployed to Vercel with zero configuration.
+Something of something of something.
+Most boring.
+But could be useful

 ## Development